 - Occasionally incontinent allows up to one case per quarter.
-For bladder-indicates two or more times a week but not daily; for bowel-indicates once a week. - Occasionally incontinent allows up to one case per quarter.
-For bladder-indicates two or more times a week but not daily; for bowel-indicates once a week. - Frequent incontinence allows up to two cases every quarter.
-For bladder-indicates daily incontinence, but some control, or if the beneficiary is being toileted (extensive assistance) on a regular basis (i.e., every two hours). - Total incontinence allows one case per month.
-Indicates total incontinence and no control (or an indwelling catheter or ostomy that controls the beneficiary's bladder or bowel).
+For bladder-indicates two or more times a week but not daily.
+For bowel-indicates once a week. - 2.
+Frequent incontinence allows up to two cases every quarter.
+For bladder-indicates daily incontinence, but some control, OR if the beneficiary is being toileted (extensive assistance) on a regular basis, i.e. every two hours.